Mobile Menu

 As you begin your drive from Miami to Key West, you might as well explore what Miami has to offer.
 While you can easily spend an entire weekend in Miami, you can condense it to just the main sites or the sites that spark your interest.

 For beach lovers, be sure to soak up the sun in South Beach and maybe head to Espanola Way for some music and food.
 For culture lovers, peruse the popular Miami art district and immerse yourself in Cuban American culture in Little Havana.
+This is truly one of the Best Places To Stay In Miami!

 Coral Castle Museum

-The Coral Castle Museum situated in Homestead, Florida is quite a sight to see.
+The Coral Castle Museum situated in Homestead, Florida, is quite a sight to see.
 Some compare it to a sculpture garden, while others think it looks like more of a castle.
 The real beauty of the Coral Castle Museum is the story of how it was built.

 This one-of-a-kind structure was built over the course of nearly thirty years by a man named Edward Leedskalin.
 At barely 100 pounds and 5-feet tall, many have questioned how he moved these large chunks of limestone to build the Coral Castle Museum.
 As a matter of fact, the project seems so impossible that it has been compared to the Pyramids of Giza and Stonehenge!